Nordin Amrabat: AEK Athens

-On 16 August 2021, Amrabat signed a two-year contract with the Super League Greece side AEK Athens.
+On 16 August 2021, Amrabat signed a two-year contract with Greek Super League club AEK Athens.

-On 12 September 2021, he scored a penalty to put his team 2 goals up against Ionikos, in the opening game of the League for his team which ended 3–0 for the hosts.
+On 12 September 2021, he scored a penalty to put his team two goals up against Ionikos, in the opening game of the league for his team, which ended 3–0 for the hosts.

+Hull City

+On 17 January 2025, Amrabat returned to England, joining Championship side Hull City on a short-term deal until the end of the season.
+He made his debut on 18 January 2025, as an 82nd-minute substitute for Abu Kamara in the 1–0 away win against Millwall.

+Wydad

+On 25 May 2025, Amrabat joined Botola side Wydad ahead of their participation in the 2025 FIFA Club World Cup.

 International career

 Amrabat was expected to take part in the 2008 Olympic football tournament with the Netherlands but he and fellow PSV (and future Moroccan) teammate Ismaïl Aissati both failed to make the final squad.

 In November 2011, Amrabat decided to play for Morocco.
 On 11 November 2011, he made his debut with the Atlas Lions of Morocco against Uganda in a 0–1 loss in the LG Cup.
 Two days later, he scored his first international goal in a friendly match against Cameroon as the match ended 1–1.

 Amrabat was selected to compete at the 2012 Olympics for the Moroccan team, starting all three of their matches in another group stage exit.
 He also started their first two matches as they fell at the same point in the 2013 Africa Cup of Nations.

 In May 2018, he was named in Morocco's 23-man squad for the 2018 FIFA World Cup in Russia.
-Amrabat started all 3 of Morocco's matches as they were eliminated at the Group Stage.
+Amrabat started all 3 of Morocco's matches as they were eliminated at the group stage.
 The Moroccan coaching team were heavily criticised by FIFA and others after allowing Amrabat to play in Morocco's second group game against Portugal, despite having received a concussion and coming off early in their first game against Iran.

 Personal life

-Amrabat's younger brother Sofyan is also a footballer, currently playing for Serie A club Fiorentina.
+Amrabat's younger brother Sofyan Amrabat is a fellow professional footballer who plays at for Süper Lig club Fenerbahçe, on loan from Serie A club Fiorentina at the club level and Morocco at the international level.